Plumsail/forms-docs/SharePoint/how-to/link-to-form.rst

-.. title:: Link to a specific SharePoint form
+.. title:: Link to a SharePoint form

 .. meta::
-   :description: How to generate links to a Plumsail form in SharePoint
+   :description: How to generate links to a Plumsail form in SharePoint - either manually or with JavaScript

 How to generate link to specific SharePoint form
 ==================================================